gotchoices/MyCHIPs/doc/learn-users.md

     port: 57423
   }
 ```
-Note: we expect a one-to-one relationship between an agent and its portal.
+Note: we expect a one-to-one relationship between an agent and its portal at any given time.
 That is, an agent with a particular key value should be reachable on a single portal.
-And a portal address should serve one and only one agent.
+And a portal address should serve only one agent.

 ### Obscured CID
 The CHIP address convention also allows a CHIP ID to be made more private by specifying it